7 Stealth Publish for WordPress Uses to Consider

 OK, I wouldn’t write as much about Stealth if not for the countless possibilities it offers in spite or even due to its simplicity.
 So what are the possible uses?
 Let me propose 7 of them.
 So check out the 7 Stealth Publish for WordPress Uses to consider.

-Stealth publish excludes a post from the RSS feed and also the home page of your blog.
+Stealth publish excludes a post from the feed and also the home page of your blog.
 This allows you to easily add

 - A non-blog section to your blog.
 This might be anything that is neither blog nor static WordPress “page”.
 It might be a directory, glossary, FAQ etc.